urfdvw/circuitpython-online-ide-1/README.md

     - when no text selected: send the current line to Console
     - when selected text: send the selected text to Console
 - `Ctrl-Enter`
-    - Run the saved `main.py` file in REPL
+    - Run the saved current file in REPL
 - `Ctrl-S`: Save opened file, same as [Save and Run] button on UI
 - `Ctrl-Space`: Autocompeletion